rademacher-p/stats-learn/docs/index.rst

 This package provides a framework to explore statistical learning with a Bayesian focus.

 .. note::
-   This project is under active development @ https://github.com/rademacher-p/stats-learn
+   This project is under active development at https://github.com/rademacher-p/stats-learn

 .. toctree::
    :maxdepth: 4